Monthly Archives: May 2023

 I’ve been reading Metaphors we live by.
 It’s central idea is that most of our communication is based on metaphors – that GOOD IS UP, IDEAS ARE FOOD, or TIME IS AN OBJECT.
 Because we are embodied beings in a physical world, the irreducible foundation of the metaphors we use are physically based – UP/DOWN, FORWARD/BACK, NEAR/FAR, etc.

-These large (foundational) models are true natives of the digital information domain.
+The prompts that live on these large (foundational) models are true natives of the digital information domain.
 They are now producing behavior that is not predictable based on the inputs in the way that arithmetic can be understood.
 Their behavior is more understandable in aggregate – use the same prompt 1,000 times and your get a distribution of responses.
 That’s more in line with how living things respond to a stimulus.

-I think if we reorient ourselves from the metaphor that MACHINES ARE INTELLIGENT to MACHINES ARE EARLY LIFE, we might find ourselves in a better position to understand what is currently going on in machine learning and make better decisions about what to do going forward.
+I think if we reorient ourselves from the metaphor that MACHINES ARE INTELLIGENT to PROMPTS ARE EARLY LIFE, we might find ourselves in a better position to understand what is currently going on in machine learning and make better decisions about what to do going forward.

 Metaphorically, of course.